How to Master Your Startup’s Burn Rate

 If you’re running a startup, there’s one thing you can’t ignore: burn rate.
 It’s a term that can touch fear into the heart of any founder, yet it is necessary for the survival of your business.
 Conceive your startup is like a coffee shop, and your burn rate is the speed at which the barista is making lattes.
 If your burn rate matches your barista’s speed, well, things are moving very fast—and not necessarily in the right direction.

-The burn rate refers to how quickly your startup is spending its capital before creating or producing a profit.
-If you’re burning through cash faster than you’re creating or producing revenue, you’re essentially on a financial treadmill—pushing hard but not getting anywhere.
+The burn rate refers to how quickly your startup is spending its capital before generating a profit.
+If you’re burning through cash faster than you’re generating revenue, you’re essentially on a financial treadmill—pushing hard but not getting anywhere.
 The reality for many startups is that their burn rate can spiral out of control, making the path to profitability look like an uphill battle.

-In this report, we’ll peer into how to manage your startup’s burn rate and avoid the dreaded situation where you’re burning through cash faster than your daily commute speed.
-Along the way, we’ll look at practical maxims, real-life findings, and pivotal strategies for being affected by your startup’s financial obstacles.
+In this report, we’ll peer into how to manage your startup’s burn rate and avoid the dreaded scenario where you’re burning through cash faster than your daily commute speed.
+Along the way, we’ll look at practical tips, real-life examples, and key strategies for navigating your startup’s financial challenges.

 What Exactly Is Burn Rate and Why Should You Care?

-Before we go into the specifics of overseeing your startup’s burn rate, let’s explain what it is.
+Before we go into the specifics of managing your startup’s burn rate, let’s clarify what it is.
 Burn rate is the rate at which a startup spends its capital, usually measured monthly.
 If you’re not bringing in enough revenue to cover your expenses, your burn rate can be a serious problem.

 Deciding firmly upon the Numbers